 After these measures, the series’ first season carbon footprint came in at 8,870t CO2e which was offset by investing in environmental certificates for a wind farm in Patagonia.

 The Extreme E format requires each team to have two drivers, one male and one female, both of whom contest each race or qualifying heat, with an endurance-style driver switch in the middle (with a minimum switch time baked in for safety).
 Being a new series, there isn’t a defined path into XE but the format lends itself to attract drivers from across a range of disciplines, with rally, rallycross and rally raid specialists all appearing on the roster.
-Our drivers for the 2022 season are Emma Gilmour and Tanner Foust.
+Emma Gilmour and Tanner Foust are our drivers for the 2022 season, debuting as teammates in Round 1.

 Emma is McLaren’s first female driver.
 The Kiwi from Dunedin is a rally winner in the ultra-competitive New Zealand Rally Championship and brings experience to our new team, having contested two rounds of last year’s inaugural XE Championship (standing in for Jamie Chadwick while the latter was racing in W Series).

-Californian Tanner is an XE rookie, but brings considerable pedigree of his own, having twice won the Global Rallycross Championship and taken a sequence of victories in the FIA European and World Rallycross Championships, alongside four X Games gold medals.
+Californian Tanner was an XE rookie ahead of the season, but brings considerable pedigree of his own, having twice won the Global Rallycross Championship and taken a sequence of victories in the FIA European and World Rallycross Championships, alongside four X Games gold medals.

 In common with most motorsport series’, there is both a Drivers’ Championship and a Teams’ Championship.
 The rules in 2021 had the teams’ score being a straightforward points accumulation – but in the drivers’, only the best four results from the five events counted.